 There are three forms of impetigo:

-Ordinary Impetigo is caused by Streptococcal germs.
-It appears as red sores that rupture quickly, ooze a fluid and then form a honey-colored crust.
+Ordinary Impetigo: Caused by Streptococcal germs.
+It appears as red sores that rupture quickly, ooze a fluid, and then form a honey-colored crust.
 It primarily affects children from infancy to age two.

 Impetigo is generally treated with a seven-to-10-day course of prescription oral antibiotics and/or topical antibiotics.
 The sores tend to heal slowly, so it is important to complete the full course of medications.
 Please note that over-the-counter topical antibiotics (such as Neosporin) are not effective for treating impetigo.